Operation Wetback: Border control leading up to Operation Wetback

-Operation Wetback (1954)
+Operation Wetback (1954–1955)

 Implementation and tactics

-At its peak the Bracero program allotted around 309,000 contracts to Mexican laborers.
-What followed this was a series of repatriations under the name, Operation Wetback.
+At its peak, the Bracero program allotted around 309,000 contracts to Mexican laborers.
+What followed was a series of repatriations under the name Operation Wetback.
 Similar repatriations can be seen during the Great Depression.
-Operation Wetback was a program of massive sweeps aimed at Mexicans, both immigrant and often unintentionally, US born Mexican American citizens, by the U.S. Border Patrol and alongside the Mexican government.
-Planning between the INS, led by Gen. Joseph Swing as appointed by President Eisenhower, and the Mexican government began in early 1954 while the program was formally announced in May 1954.
+Operation Wetback was a program of massive apprehensions and deportations aimed at undocumented Mexican nationals, by the U.S. Border Patrol and alongside the Mexican government.
+Planning between the INS, led by Gen. Joseph Swing as appointed by President Eisenhower and the Mexican government, began in early 1954 while the program was formally announced in May 1954.
 Harlon Carter, then head of the Border Patrol, was a leader of Operation Wetback.

 In June, command teams of 12 Border Patrol agents, buses, planes, and temporary processing stations began locating, processing, and deporting Mexicans who had illegally entered the United States.
 A total of 750 immigration and border patrol officers and investigators; 300 jeeps, cars and buses; and seven airplanes were allocated for the operation.
 Teams were focused on quick processing, as planes were able to coordinate with ground efforts and quickly deport people into Mexico.
 Those deported were handed off to Mexican officials, who in turn moved them into central Mexico where there were many labor opportunities.
-A total of 25% of these Mexicans were deported on crammed boats that have been compared to slave ships.
 While the operation included the cities of Los Angeles, San Francisco, and Chicago, its main targets were border areas in Texas and California.

-Overall, there were 1,074,277 "returns", defined as "confirmed movement of an inadmissible or deportable alien out of the United States not based on an order of removal" in the first year of Operation Wetback.
-This included many workers without papers who fled to Mexico fearing arrest; over half a million from Texas alone.
-The total number of sweeps fell to just 242,608 in 1955, and continuously declined each year until 1962, when there was a slight rise in apprehended workers.
-Despite the decline in sweeps, the total number of Border Patrol agents more than doubled to 1,692 by 1962, and an additional plane was added to the force.
+Overall, there were just over 250,000 "returns", defined as "confirmed movement of an inadmissible or deportable alien out of the United States not based on an order of removal" in 1955, the first full year of Operation Wetback.
+(The frequently quoted figure of 1 million deportations is based on a misunderstanding of the fiscal year, which at the time ended on June 30.
+The Operation began on June 10, so only 20 days remained in the 1954 fiscal year.
+Research credits 33,307 apprehensions to the Operation in this time period.)
+The Operation ended a few months after the end of the 1955 fiscal year.

 During the entirety of the Operation, border recruitment of illegal workers by American growers continued, due largely to the low cost of illegal labor, and the desire of growers to avoid the bureaucratic obstacles of the Bracero program.
 The continuation of illegal immigration, despite the efforts of Operation Wetback, along with public outcry over many US citizens removed, was largely responsible for the failure of the program.
 Because of these factors, operation Wetback lost funding.

 The program resulted in a more permanent, strategic border control presence along the Mexico–United States border.